pojntfx/networked-linux-memsync/docs/main.md

 ### Linux Kernel Caching

 Disk caching in Linux is a strategic method that temporarily stores frequently accessed data in RAM.
 It is implemented through the page cache subsystem, and operates under the assumption that data situated near data that has already been accessed will be needed soon.
-By retaining data close to the CPU where it can be quickly accessed without expensive disk reads can significatly reduce overall access time.
+By retaining data close to the CPU where it can be quickly accessed without expensive disk reads can significantly reduce overall access time.
 The data within the cache is also managed using the LRU algorithm, which prunes the least recently used items first when space is needed.
 Linux also caches file system metadata in specialized structures known as the `dentry` and `inode` caches.
 This metadata contains information such as file names, attributes, and locations.
 The key benefit of this is that it speeds up the resolution of path names and file attributes, such as tracking when files were last changed for polling.

 While such caching mechanisms can improve performance, they also introduce complexities.
 One such complexity is maintaining data consistency between the disk and cache through writebacks; aggressive writebacks, where data is copied back to disk frequently, can lead to reduced performance, while excessive delays may risk data loss if the system crashes before data has been saved.